 Immunisation and vaccination

-Being up to date with routine vaccinations helps prevent you, your family, and others from becoming unwell.
-More here: Why vaccination is important
+Vaccination helps prevent you, your family, and others from becoming unwell.

-If you’re not sure about you or your child’s vaccine status your GP surgery can advise.
-You may also be able to view your status via the NHS app
+If you’re not sure about you or your child’s vaccine status your GP surgery can advise or you may also be able to view via the NHS app.

-The flu vaccine is offered on the NHS every year in autumn or early winter to help protect people at risk of flu and its complications.
-You can book a vaccine appointment online at: Book, change or cancel a free NHS flu vaccination at a pharmacy
+The flu vaccine is offered on the NHS every year in winter to help protect people at risk of flu complications.

 • pregnant women